DELIA AGÚNDEZ

 Renaissance and Baroque Singing

-Born in Cáceres.
-Her solid musical career, which spans from the Middle Ages to the latest avant-garde, has taken her all over the world.
-She has performed as a soprano soloist with orchestras such as Radiotelevisión Española and the Orquesta Sinfónica de Castilla y León, among others.
-She also collaborates regularly with groups such as the Coro Nacional de España, Pygmalion, Collegium 1704, Al Ayre Español, Capella de Ministrers, Aquel Trovar, Ensemble Elyma, Musica Ficta & Ensemble Fontegara, Capilla Jerónimo de Carrión, Cinco Siglos, La Bellemont, Gradualia, Collegium Musicum Madrid, the Camerata Antonio Soler and Ímpetus.
-Her performances have been broadcast by channels and broadcasters such as Televisión Española, Radio Nacional de España, Radio Clásica, France Musique, Mezzo, Arte, Catalunya Clàssica and Canal Extremadura.
-She has been conducted by maestros such as Sir Colin Davis, Gabriel Garrido, William Christie, Raphael Pichon, Václav Luks, Fabio Luisi, Eduardo López Banzo, Carles Magraner, Ivor Bolton, Juanjo Mena, Michel Corboz, Víctor Pablo Pérez, Antoni Ros Marbà, Jordi Casas, Josep Pons, David Afkham, Eiji Oue, José Ramón Encinar, Miguel Ángel Gómez Martínez and Peter Philips.
-He has more than a dozen albums on the market, which have been very well received by critics and audiences alike, and has received several national and international awards as a performer.
-During her formative years, she obtained the Advanced Singing Degree, with outstanding qualifications, at the Liceu Conservatory in Barcelona under the instruction of Carmen Bustamante.
-She took advanced courses with María Cristina Kiehr, Rosa Domínguez, Richard Levitt, Raquel Lojendio, María Espada, Carlos Mena and Gloria Fabuel.
-She also holds a degree in History and Science of Music (with Honours), a degree in History of Art and an Honours Degree in Music Business.
-She holds a Master’s degree in Music Research and Pedagogy from the Autonomous University of Barcelona, where she was awarded a scholarship as a Research Staff Trainee in the Department of Didactics of Musical, Plastic and Corporal Expression.
-She has given masterclasses and workshops, both in Spain and abroad, not only related to singing and musical performance but also to the field of Social Media & Community Management, a sector in which she is a well-known specialist and in which she collaborates with different artists and leading cultural institutions.
+Her solid musical career, which spans from the Middle Ages to the latest avant-garde, has taken her around the world.
+In addition to being a permanent member of the National Choir of Spain, she frequently collaborates with ensembles such as Pygmalion, Capella de Ministrers, Collegium 1704, Al Ayre Español, Aquel Trovar, Ensemble Elyma, Musica Ficta & Ensemble Fontegara, Los Afectos Diversos, Collegium Musicum Madrid, Capilla Jerónimo de Carrión, Cinco Siglos, Theatro dei Cervelli, La Bellemont, Camerata Antonio Soler, Gradualia, and Ímpetus.
+She has performed as a soloist with orchestras such as Radiotelevisión Española, the Symphony Orchestra of Castilla y León, the Cadaqués Orchestra, the Catalan Baroque Orchestra, the Symphony Orchestra of the Region of Murcia, the Orchestra of Extremadura, the Orchestra della Mitteleuropa, and the Santa Cecilia Classic Orchestra.
+She has been conducted by maestros such as Sir Colin Davis, Gabriel Garrido, William Christie, Raphael Pichon, Václav Luks, Ton Koopman, Masaaki Suzuki, Fabio Luisi, Eduardo López Banzo, Carles Magraner, Ivor Bolton, Juanjo Mena, Michel Corboz, Víctor Pablo Pérez, Peter Philips, and many others.
+She has more than a dozen critically acclaimed albums on the market and has received numerous national and international awards as a performer.
+Her performances have been broadcasted by media such as Televisión Española, Radio Nacional de España, Radio Clásica, France Musique, Mezzo, Arte, Catalunya Clàssica, and Canal Extremadura.
+Her training includes a Higher Degree in Singing, with outstanding grades, from the Liceu Conservatory in Barcelona under the guidance of Carmen Bustamante.
+She completed advanced courses with María Cristina Kiehr, Rosa Domínguez, Richard Levitt, Raquel Lojendio, María Espada, Carlos Mena, and Gloria Fabuel.
+She also holds a degree in History and Sciences of Music (with honors), History of Art, and a Degree with Honors in Music Business.
+She has two master’s degrees in Music Research and Music Pedagogy from the Autonomous University of Barcelona, where she also had a scholarship as a Researcher in Training within the Department of Teaching of Musical, Plastic, and Physical Expression.
+She is currently pursuing a Doctorate in Musicology at the Complutense University of Madrid.
+She has given masterclasses and workshops, both inside and outside of Spain, not only related to Singing and Musical Interpretation, but also in the field of Social Media & Community Management, a sector in which she has worked with various artists, companies, and cultural institutions of the highest caliber, such as Warner Classics & Erato.
+Since September 2024, she collaborates on the “Entre Dos Luces” program on Radio Nacional de España, with a segment dedicated to the world of the voice.

 JOAN BORONAT, correpetitor.
 Formed in the music high schools ESMuC in Barcelona and Schola Cantorum Basiliensis in Switzerland, and with a concert life that includes international cycles and festivals, Joan Boronat Sanz is presented to us as a curious and open-minded musician, that experiments constantly on the poetical and rhetorical possibilities of basso continuo within the ensemble music context, as well as exploring the routes of the solo performance.